source4societyorg/react-form-component/README.md

 Pleas be sure you have the requirements mentioned in the previous section installed.

 We recommending forking this repository and using as a submodule.
-To use as a git submodule in your project, navigate to your containers directory and run:
+To use as a git submodule in your project, navigate to your component directory and run:

-    git submodule add git@github.com:source4societyorg/react-form-component.git
+    git submodule add git@github.com:source4societyorg/react-form-component.git Form

 Replace the url with the url of your fork as needed.